gfannes/champ/amp.md

 # Ampersand Metadata Protocol (AMP) &&:amp

-## Interpret AMP on first Node as AMP for Tree &todo &a0
+## DONE Interpret AMP on first Node as AMP for Tree
+- All metadata placed on the first line of a file (a markdown paragraph) applies to the complete file
+- All metadata placed in `_amp.md` applies to the folder, recursively

-## Set ~date from filename &todo &b3
+## DONE Set ~date from filename
 - For `daily/YYYY-MM-DD.md` format

 ## Specification &&spec